feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

-The value of 119.4 means that observations with index from 0 to 119 are used to define the base dataframe.
+The value of 119.4 means that observations with index from 0 to 119 are used to define the basis dataframe.
 This corresponds to 60% (120 / 200) of the original dataframe (X).

-The base and the test dataframes are not directly accessible.
+The basis and the test dataframes are not directly accessible.
 However they can be (re-)computed using the `.split_dataframe()` method.

 .. code:: python

-    base, test = transformer._split_dataframe(X)
+    basis, test = transformer._split_dataframe(X)

 **Case 2: split data based on variable (cut_off is numerical value)**